taywil612/TaylorPortfolio/README.md

 - Mobile App Design
   - **Project Associated**
-     - DiceGame: A simple two player game to help children practice arithmetic.There will also be a die (singular of dice) image that will determine what type of problem the players have to solve.
+     - DiceGame: A simple two-player game to help children practice arithmetic.
+There will also be a die (singular of dice) image that will determine what type of problem the players have to solve.
+     - Newsapp: A simple app I created that generates random news for its users.
+Users can view a random news article's description, title, and author via a news API (NewsData.IO).

 **Other Courses I have taken**